 Big blue chip companies do not need high yields to entice investors, their products and services are their selling point.
-Most of the time a stock has a high yield since its share price has crashed, or it has a high debt load etc. High dividend yield is a red-flag that a company is in trouble – so stay away.
+Most of the time a stock has a high yield since its share price has crashed, or it has a high debt load etc. A high dividend yield is a red flag that a company is in trouble – so stay away.
 In addition, a high dividend yield stock does not have the room for future growth, or an increase in share price, since it must make its dividend payments to shareholders.

 You can learn more about the risks associated with high-yield stocks in these two posts: